Kevin Berry, Ph.D.

 Lecturer in Biology and Chemistry

-Jill Bigos received her master’s degree in forensic science.
-Her interests include the forensic applications of biochemistry and the expansion of STEM (science, technology, engineering, and math) education for undergraduates.
+Jill Bigos received her B.A. in biology and chemistry and earned her M.S. in forensic science.
 Her research projects have included work on tadpole metamorphosis and histology.
-She currently teaches anatomy & physiology for undergraduate nursing majors, as well as forensic science.
-She is also involved in various STEM outreach initiatives for local students in middle school and high school.
+She currently teaches anatomy & physiology for undergraduate nursing majors as well as Forensic Science.
+She is also involved in various STEM outreach initiatives for local students in middle school through high school.

 Dennis Drake, Ph.D.